Wesley and Methodist Studies

 Wesley and Methodist Studies (WMS) publishes peer-reviewed essays that examine the life and work of John and Charles Wesley, their contemporaries (proponents or opponents) in the eighteenth-century Evangelical Revival, their historical and theological antecedents, their successors in the Wesleyan tradition, and studies of the Wesleyan and Evangelical traditions today.
 Its primary historical scope is the eighteenth century to the present; however, WMS will publish essays that explore the historical and theological antecedents of the Wesleys (including work on Samuel and Susanna Wesley), Methodism, and the Evangelical Revival.
 WMS has a dual and broad focus on both history and theology.
 Its aim is to present significant scholarly contributions that shed light on historical and theological understandings of Methodism broadly conceived.
 Essays within the thematic scope of WMS from the disciplinary perspectives of literature, philosophy, education and cognate disciplines are welcome.
 WMS is a collaborative project of the Manchester Wesley Research Centre and The Oxford Centre for Methodism and Church History, Oxford Brookes University and is published biannually by Penn State University Press.

-To view the full contents pages of volume 10:1, click here, For contents pages of previous volumes follow the links below: volume 9:2, click here, volume 9:1, click here, volume 8:2 click here, volume 8:1, click here, volume seven, click here, volume six, click here, volume five, click here, volume four: click here, volume three: click here, volume two: click here, volume one: click here
+To view the full contents pages of volume 11:1, click here.
+For contents pages of previous volumes follow the links below: volume 10:2, click here; volume 10:1, click here, volume 9:2, click here, volume 9:1, click here, volume 8:2 click here, volume 8:1, click here, volume seven, click here, volume six, click here, volume five, click here, volume four: click here, volume three: click here, volume two: click here, volume one: click here

 Notes for Contributors